faroukx/Obsidian-shiba-inu-theme/README.md

 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
 IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.

 <img src="https://github.com/faroukx/Obsidian-shiba-inu-theme/blob/main/img/Shiba-Inu-Background.jpg?raw=true">

+---
+> I regret to inform you that I, Farouk, the founder of the Shiba Inu Theme, have left Obsidian in March 2023 due to personal reasons.
+> As a result, it's uncertain whether any future updates to the theme will be made.
+> I apologize for any confusion caused by my departure and I want to express my gratitude to the Obsidian community for their support and appreciation for the Shiba Inu Theme.
+Creating and sharing this theme with you all has been a wonderful experience.